-Despite the disruption created by the Covid-19 pandemic, the company has already met or exceeded over 50% of its 2022 targets with two more years to go.
-Ferrero will continue beyond a number of these targets in critical areas, such as polygon mapping farms to ensure a high level of traceability, covering more hectares with deforestation risk assessment, developing agroforestry and support in establishing Village Savings and Loans Associations.
+Despite the Covid-19 pandemic's disruption, Ferrero has already achieved over 50% of its 2022 targets with two remaining years.
+Ferrero plans to exceed these targets in critical areas such as polygon mapping farms for traceability, expanding deforestation risk assessment coverage, promoting agroforestry, and supporting Village Savings and Loans Associations.

-Ferrero recently announced that its cocoa is 100% sustainably sourced via independently managed standards such as Rainforest Alliance, Fairtrade and others.
-In addition, the company is pleased that −according to the 2019/20 CFI definition− it has achieved 91% traceability from farm to first purchase point for its directly sourced cocoa .
-Ferrero has also made public the farmer groups from which it sources cocoa, as part of its commitment to transparency.
+Ferrero recently announced that its cocoa is 100% sourced through independent sustainability standards like the Rainforest Alliance and Fairtrade.
+In addition, Ferrero has achieved 91% traceability (according to the 2019/20 CFI definition) from farm to first purchase point for their directly sourced cocoa, and publicly disclosed the farmer groups they source from as part of their transparency commitment.

-Ferrero’s second progress report marks the halfway point for its four-year CFI action plan, which was launched in 2019.
+Ferrero’s second progress report marks the halfway point for its four-year CFI action plan launched in 2019.
 Ferrero is proud to have built on the progress it has made over previous years and has surpassed many of its goals, particularly on the following CFI indicators:

-• 48,306 hectares of cocoa agroforestry now in development, ahead of the 2022 target
+- 48,306 hectares of cocoa agroforestry are now in development, ahead of the 2022 target

-Marco Gonçalves, concluded: “Extensive progress is being made, and it’s positive that there is a clear sense of urgency amongst CFI signatory companies to increase collective action and to see greater engagement and alignment between industry and origin governments.
-However, it’s essential to ensure that all stakeholders deliver on commitments made in order to continue the positive trend that has seen declines in deforestation in cocoa growing areas.
+"Extensive progress is being made, and it’s positive that CFI signatory companies have a clear sense of urgency to increase collective action and to see greater engagement and alignment between industry and origin governments.
+However, it is essential to ensure that all stakeholders deliver on commitments made to continue the positive trend that has seen declines in deforestation in cocoa-growing areas.
 This will be critical for the success of CFI over the coming years.”
+Marco Gonçalves, concluded.